amiirbazzii/Expense-Tracker---Warp/.qoder/repowiki/en/content/UI Component Library.md

 2. Check that no parent component is overriding the input attributes
 3. Ensure the browser supports the inputMode attribute
 4. Test on actual mobile devices as emulators may not accurately represent keyboard behavior

+### Bottom Navigation Active State Not Highlighting
+If the active tab in BottomNav is not properly highlighted:
+1. Ensure the component is used within a Next.js App Router context
+2. Verify that usePathname hook is available and functioning correctly
+3. Check that the href values in navItems match the actual route paths
+4. Confirm that the text color classes (text-black for active, text-gray-400 for inactive) are not being overridden by parent styles

 ### Accessibility Concerns
 All interactive components should maintain proper keyboard navigation and ARIA attributes.
 Test with screen readers to ensure labels and states are properly announced.